Master-HCMUS/Folk-NeRD-Rain/EMA_WEIGHTS_GUIDE.md

   - [ ] Images are in [0, 1] range after loading
   - [ ] No additional normalization in data loader

+**PyTorch 2.6 Compatibility:**
+- If you see `_pickle.UnpicklingError: Weights only load failed`:
+  - ✅ Updated `test.py` now uses `weights_only=False` automatically
+  - ✅ This is safe for checkpoints you trained yourself
+  - ⚠️ Only load checkpoints from trusted sources

 ## Summary

 **Before Fix:**